mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/readme.md

-## VRP Variants
+## Route Optimization Variants
 - **Travelling Salesman Problem(TSP)** - This is basically Route Via point Optimization.

-- **Capacitated Vehicle Routing Problem (CVRP)** - The vehicles have a limited carrying capacity of the goods that must be delivered.
+- **Capacitated Route Optimization** - The vehicles have a limited carrying capacity of the goods that must be delivered.
 It can be single or multi quantity dimensions(e.g. volume, weight, number of packets etc.)
   <img src="https://about.mappls.com/api/optimisation/images/carrying_capacity.gif?raw=true" style="margin-left:auto;margin-right:auto"/>

-- **Vehicle Routing Problem with Time Windows (VRPTW)** - The delivery locations have time windows within which the deliveries (or visits) must be made.
+- **Route Optimization with Time Windows** - The delivery locations have time windows within which the deliveries (or visits) must be made.

   <img src="https://about.mappls.com/api/optimisation/images/time_window.jpg?raw=true" style="margin-left:auto;margin-right:auto"/>

-- **Vehicle Routing Problem with Profits/Priority (VRPP)** - A maximization problem where it is not mandatory to visit all customers.
+- **Route Optimization with Profits/Priority** - A maximization problem where it is not mandatory to visit all customers.
 The aim is to visit once customers maximizing the sum of collected profits while respecting a vehicle time limit.
 Vehicles are required to start and end at the depot.

   <img src="https://about.mappls.com/api/optimisation/images/profitability_priority.jpg?raw=true" style="margin-left:auto;margin-right:auto"/>

-- **Vehicle Routing Problem with Skill Sets** - List of vehicle skill(s).
+- **Route Optimization with Skill Sets** - List of vehicle skill(s).
 A delivery/pickup can only be served by the vehicle if its required skills is a subset of vehicle skills.

   <img src="https://about.mappls.com/api/optimisation/images/certain_jobs_1.gif?raw=true" style="margin-left:auto;margin-right:auto"/>